 In a few tangential pockets of lower budget film production, some short comedies were maintaining the old knockabout style.
 One of those was the Ton of Fun series which featured actors Frank (Fatty) Alexander, Hilliard (Fat) Carr, and Kewpie Ross as three overweight bumblers trying to accomplish tasks, with the usual slapstick results.
 Now far off the radar, any awareness of the Ton of Fun trio would be from those few who like to occasionally investigate the bypaths and see what lurks on the fringe.

 In one of their most representative comedies, “Heavy Love,” the three fatties are attempting to build a house.
 This results in a series of fairly ordinary slapstick gags, each enhanced by the weight of the character.
 This is the sort of film that is just plain funny, with no pretentions beyond merely making its audience laugh.
 It did not help create the language of cinema as did the work of Chaplin or Keaton.
 It’s just a really good time.

-“Heavy Love” was filmed by producer Joe Rock for distribution by Film Booking Offices.
-It is available on DVD here.
+“Heavy Love” is available on DVD here.